slaven-s/splunk-sccm/README.md

 * An additional use case of monitoring SCCM Logs has been integrated into the application.
 * Application components have been properly packaged, as per the Splunk recommendations.
 No `local.meta` file is included, and all resources reside under the `default/` app directory.
+* Time Range Pickers have been added to all dashboards, for greater control over how far back in time reports should be generated against.

 # License Information
 Where applicable, the modifications to this app by Rich Acosta and